elunna/recipes/entres/chicken cacciatore.md

 ### WITH A LITTLE PLANNING
 you could buy a 2.5 to
-3 pound whole chicken and use it to make this entire dish.
+3 lb whole chicken and use it to make this entire dish.
 First, roast the chicken using the technique on page 157.
 Strip the meat from the legs and thighs (keep the skin!) and refrigerate for later.
 Then, take the chicken carcass and make